mhy001/jalapencode/README.md

 * extension_dir = "ext"
 * extension=php_mysqli.dll

-#### OSX
-Install Homebrew.
-Use homebrew to install PHP and MySQL.

 #### Post-install activities
 Launch the MySQL server and run queries in db_prep.php to create the database with initial data.
+Remember to set your credentials in _data/config.php_.

 #### Running with PHP built-in server
 In terminal/command prompt, navigate to the project's root.
 Type ```php -S localhost:8080 -t public/```.
 Open a web browser at localhost:8080 to view the project.